 The second statement is this:

 (2) That a Labor government will exit the 1951 Convention and negotiate a new agreement on refugees, asylum-seekers and migrants with Indonesia and other countries in our region.

-one reason why they move.
-A World Food Program announcement that
+they move.
+A World Food Program announcement that food would run

 These two statements would be “captain’s calls”, but so were Ms Gillard’s decision to reopen Nauru and Mr Rudd’s decree that certain detainees would never come to Australia.